The PhD educational program is defined by the requirements which must be fulfilled by graduate students to achieve the Research Doctorate degree.

 - The results of the researches performed during the PhD program must be written down in a doctoral dissertation (or thesis).
 This dissertation will be the main subject of evaluation in the final examination (or dissertation "defense") for the awarding of the research doctor's degree.
 Some months before the conclusion of the third year the Faculty Committee will select two external referees (scientists not belonging to the Federico II university) who will evaluate the thesis work of the PhD candidate.
 Their reports will specify if the thesis is admitted to its defense in the ordinary session (2-3 months after the deadline of the PhD program), or - in case some further revision is required - in the extraordinary session (6 months later).

-Here is the file with the list of courses offered for the PhD in Physics in 2018/19 (the choice is not limited to these courses, as also courses offered for the Master of Science or for other PhD programs can be chosen).
+Here is the list of courses offered for the 36th cycle - and previous still alive cycles - of the PhD program in Physics (the choice is not limited to these courses, as also courses offered for the Master of Science or for other PhD programs can be chosen).
 Courses will be activated only if selected by at least two graduate students.
 Courses selected by a single student can be often converted into "supervised reading".